Skip to content

 When there are too many unrelated brands, nobody knows where anything belongs.
 A streamlined roster is not restrictive.
 It is freeing.

-I realised this when my under bed Lego storage pin recently took off on Pinterest.
+I realised this when my under-bed Lego storage pin took off on Pinterest.
 It was not the storage itself people were responding to.
 I think it was the relief of seeing a system that children can understand and parents do not hate.
 When there are too many brands in one category, children freeze before they start.
 A streamlined roster makes it easier for them to set up, to play and to tidy.
 It also makes gifting easier.
 When someone asks what the boys might like, I know what exists and what would genuinely be used.

 Duplo

 I thought I was finished with Duplo, then it came back.
-The connectors that link Brio to Duplo go a long way to keeping it relevant long after the toddler years.
+The connectors that link Brio to Duplo go a long way to keeping it relevant after the toddler years.
 It is sturdy and forgiving and it still earns its place.

 Lego

-Lego needs no explanation and is the backbone of the school age years.
+Lego needs no explanation and is the backbone of the school-age years.
 Almost all of ours is second hand.
 It mixes with everything and there is endless inspiration available.
 It also appeals to adults, which keeps it in rotation.

 Connetix